AynurHasanova/gcd-blog/README.md

 2. Creating a new blog post
 3. Editing an existing blog post
 4. Deleting an existing blog post
+   - Asks the user to confirm before deleting the post
 4. Making sure the user is logged in before creating, editing, or deleting a blog post
 5. A home page with the 10 latest blog posts
 6. A contact menu item